curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~

--  Hire great talents with experience or potential.
+-  Hire great talents with experience or potential
--  Offer talents to sophilabs as soon as they are required.
+-  Offer talents to sophilabs as soon as they are required
--  Generate an excellent reputation and culture so people will aspire to
+-  Create an excellent reputation and culture so people will aspire to
-   work at sophilabs.
+   work at sophilabs

 Scope
 ~~~~~